GeorgeRamseyCERN/SUPACPP_Labs/README.md

 No extra arguments will output a root file with empty branches for uncalculated data

-Requires cmake install to make
+Requires cmake install to make and requires root for tree production format

 # SUPA C++
 Lab exercises and development environment for SUPA C++ course, winter 2025